Skip to content

 ts

-import { createSync, createWebSocketTransport } from '@akashjs/sync';
+import { createSync, createWebSocketTransport } from '@akashjs/runtime';

 const sync = createSync('my-room', {